Arthritis and Musculoskeletal Conditions

 Core strengthening exercises 1.
 On your back

 This video show you how to adapt use of a lap top for sitting and standing desk work at home using simple equipment available at home.
 If possible you should change posture between sitting and standing every 1- 2 hours through the working day to minimise strain and the development of pain in your body.
-Regular rest breaks, stretches and exercises through the day will also help with keeping your body pain free while working from home.
+Then take regular rest breaks, and do stretches and exercises through the day.
+This will also help with keeping your body pain free while working from home.
 Contact us at the East Brighton Physiotherapy Centre if we can be of more help with making working from home more comfortable and productive for you.